 Now that is a lot of kinds of tomatoes

+We met up with Emmita and Marcos for lunch but had some time to kill before the lunch spot opened up.
+We walked around the neighborhood a bit.
 We walked through El Born Cultural Center (El Born Centre Cultural), which occupies the cast-iron structure of a 19th-century market.
 El Born Cultural Center is a multipurpose space that hosts an active medieval archaeological site.

 Emmita was Jackie's friend from college at the NCSU Design School.
 She was a landscape design major but roommates with one of her good architecture friend's so they hung out a lot.
 Emmita moved to Spain a few years ago to teach English.
 She married Italian/Argentinian Marcos in Barcelona in 2011.
 We had just moved to Washington so we didn't have the free vacation time to make a big trip to Europe for the wedding.
 This visit was great because we got to have a lot of one and one time.
 Emmita is about 2 weeks ahead of Jackie in her pregnancy so it was nice to have someone in the same position going through withdrawls and cravings.
+After lunch we walked around the Old City in El Born and Barri Gòtic.
+Plaça del Rei where medieval buildings enclosed the square.
+The central section (topped by a five-story addition) was the core of the Royal Palace (Palau Reial Major), where in 1493 a triumphant Christopher Columbus, accompanied by six New World natives (whom he called “indios”) and several pure-gold statues, entered the Royal Palace.
+King Ferdinand and Queen Isabella rose to welcome him home and honored him with the title “Admiral of the Oceans.”
+In Plaça del Rei to the right is the palace’s church, the 14th-century Chapel of Saint Agatha, which sits atop the foundations of a Roman wall.

 In Plaça del Rei to the left is the Viceroy’s Palace (Palau del Lloctinent, for the ruler’s right-hand man).
+Old buildings from Roman times

 Roman Temple of Augustus (Temple Roma d’August) is tucked inside a small medieval courtyard.
 It has four columns from an ancient temple of Augustus which are a reminder of Barcelona’s Roman origins.
 The temple, dating from the late first century B.C., stood at one corner of the ancient forum quarter.

+Plaça de Sant Jaume was the town’s central square, once a Roman forum, and now contains the local government buildings.
 Carrer del Bisbe Bridge is reminiscent of Venice’s Bridge of Sighs.
 Made in the 1920s, it connects the Catalan government building (on the right) with what was the Catalan president’s ceremonial residence (on the left).

 Cool old door